Thursday, April 13, 2023

 The film links the sailors’ past pain to their present, showing how those traumatic experiences were passed down through generations.

-When WWII broke out, they found themselves fighting on the front lines, wearing civilian clothes, unarmed, with a starving crew, after their merchant ship was attacked by German submarines.
-Their journey continues from their rescue to their attempts to rebuild their lives separately, and shows how their families suffer from their absence and the trauma of PTSD.
+When WWII broke out, they found themselves fighting on the front lines, wearing civilian clothes, unarmed, and leading a starving crew after their merchant ship was attacked by German submarines.
+Their journey continues from their rescue through their attempts to rebuild their lives separately, and it shows how their families suffer from their absence and the trauma of PTSD.

-Actor Marie Wilmann, who portrays Cecilia, Alfred’s wife, took her role in the film personally.
-Her parents and grandparents lived through the war years, and she felt their endurance.
-The war’s effects were felt by women like her mother and grandmother.
+Actor Marie Wilmann, who portrays Cecilia, Alfred’s wife, took her role personally because her parents and grandparents lived through those war years, and she felt their endurance.
+The devastating war’s effects were felt by women like her mother and grandmother.

 For this film, the director’s biggest influence was the contemporary Oscar-winning short documentary “The White Helmets,” a gripping real-life chronicle of UN responders saving lives in Syria.
 Norwegians initially knew little about the significance of that war, but newly arrived Syrian immigrants helped educate locals about their harrowing experiences in their troubled homeland.

 “War Sailor” vividly shows how war affects everyone in the community.
-Director of Photography Sturla Brandth Grøvlen (“Victoria,” “Another Round,” “Rams”) moved the camera intuitively.
-His exceptional close-ups of the actors’ eyes are as striking as his landscapes and ocean views.
+Director of Photography Sturla Brandth Grøvlen (“Victoria,” “Another Round,” “Rams”) moves the camera intuitively.
+His exceptional close-ups of the actors’ eyes are as striking as his landscapes and ocean vistas.

-At the Oslo premiere, some attendees opposed the film’s truth and clashed with its story.
+At the Oslo premiere, some attendees disputed the film’s portrayal of the truth and clashed with its narrative.
 The filmmakers spoke extensively with war veterans about how the war affected them and their families.
 Ironically, when they received a medal, they also received a bill for it.
 Norwegians also had to pay extra taxes on food and supplies.

-After the war, sailors returned home with bills to pay, along with struggles with alcoholism and addiction to medications and other drugs.
+After the war, sailors returned home with bills to pay and struggled with alcoholism and addiction to medications and other drugs.
 Norwegian veterans never received proper recognition or compensation for their service.
 Many sailors came from different countries, including the United States.

 IF YOU ARE READING FROM A MOBILE DEVICE, CLICK: view web version FOR OTHER COOL FEATURES SUCH AS TRANSLATE POWERED BY GOOGLE, AN INTERACTIVE FILM FESTIVAL CALENDAR, AND MORE AWESOME ARTICLES.